QafooLabs/QafooLabsNoFrameworkBundle/README.md

 This works in combination with view models and you can return them from your controller and let JMS Serializer convert them correctly.

+In order for this to work, you need to add the JMS serializer bundle to your application, and prepend the `jms` engine to the configured templating engines:

+    framework:
+        templating:
+            engines: ['jms', 'twig']